Skip to main content

 Modern investment fraud

-What are pig butchering scams?
+What is a pig butchering scam?

 FinCEN updates

-New FinCEN advisory
+FinCEN pig butchering advisory

-An advisory released September 8, 2023 from the Financial Crimes Enforcement Network (FinCEN) underscores the growing concern about "pig butchering" scams.
+An advisory released September 8, 2023 from the Financial Crimes Enforcement Network (FinCEN) underscores the growing concern about pig butchering scams.
 According to the advisory:

 • The scam tactics have evolved, frequently including aggressive promotional campaigns and cold calls to potential victims.